EuroAssembler Index Manual Download Source Macros

 SRC

 This object class SRC describes one source file which was submitted to euroasm.exe as a command-line parameter.
-It exists in one and only static instance named Src. €ASM will open the file + its included file(s), create an object Src, assemble, link, close the source, write output and listing and then destroy the object Src.
+It exists in one and only static instance named Src. €ASM will open the file + its included file(s), create an object Src, assemble, link, close the source, write the output and listing and then destroy the object Src.

 If more then one source were submitted to euroasm.exe, the object Src is reinitialized and its assembly repeats.